sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Managing Contacts
 {% endanchor %}

 Managing contacts is an integral part of your marketing campaigns lifecycle.
-You can create lists for contacts based on custom fields, as well as view and edit each individual contact within your contact database.
+You can create lists for contacts, as well as view and edit each individual contact within your contact database.

 {% anchor h3 %}
 Creating a New List